- 14 boat trips to maximise chances of Jaguar sightings

 Lodges & Hotels

-On this trip we spend 7 nights at Hotel Porto Jofre, a comfortable lodge on the banks of the Cuiabá River.
-The lodge has 28 air‐conditioned apartments with en suite bathrooms, each with a porch and hammock for relaxation.
-The lodge’s swimming pool is perfect for cooling down after a hot day on the river, and the restaurant serves up a great array of regional cuisine.
+We spend seven nights at Hotel Pantanal Norte (formerly Hotel Porto Jofre), a comfortable lodge on the banks of the Cuiabá River.
+It has 28 air‐conditioned apartments with private bathrooms, each with a porch and hammock for relaxation.
+The swimming pool is perfect for cooling down after a hot day on the river, and the restaurant serves a great array of regional cuisine.

-We also spend two nights at Araras Eco Lodge, which is designed in a rustic regional style and has 19 comfortable rooms, all with air conditioning, ceiling fans and private bathrooms.
-The lodge has a bar, swimming pool and gift shop, as well as a spacious restaurant whose excellent dishes feature lots of local fruits, vegetables, meat and fish.
+We also spend two nights at Araras Lodge, which is designed in a rustic regional style and has 19 comfortable rooms, all with air conditioning, ceiling fans and private bathrooms.
+The lodge has a bar, swimming pool and gift shop, plus a spacious restaurant whose excellent dishes feature lots of local fruits, vegetables, meat and fish.

 Would you like to include flights with your booking?